-- On the far left of the table is a silver inkwell, emblazed with George Washington’s coat of arms.
+- On the far left of the table is a silver inkwell, emblazoned with George Washington’s coat of arms.

 - A white quill rests upon silver dogs, ancient symbols of loyalty.

-Gilbert Stuart is considered one of America’s foremost portraitists.
-His best-known work is the unfinished portrait of George Washington that is sometimes referred to as The Athenaeum.
+Gilbert Stuart is considered one of America’s foremost portraitist.
+His best-known work is the unfinished portrait of George Washington that is sometimes called The Athenaeum.
 His image of George Washington featured in the painting has appeared on the United States one-dollar bill for more than a century and on various U.S. postage stamps.

 - Title: George Washington, Lansdowne Portrait

 - Year: 1796

 - Dimensions: 247.6 × 158.7 cm (97.5 × 62.5 in)

 Gilbert Charles Stewart

 - Born: 1755 – Saunderstown, Rhode Island Colony, British America

 - Died: 1828 (aged 72) – Boston, Massachusetts, U.S.